contao/docs/docs/dev/framework/routing/legacy-parameters.md

 * Assume you have a regular page with an alias called `foo/bar`.
 * The full URL to this page will be `https://example.com/foo/bar`.
-* We can pass and "auto item" and additional key/value pairs as path fragments to this URL, for example:
+* We can pass an "auto item" and additional key/value pairs as path fragments to this URL, for example:
 `https://example.com/foo/bar/some-news/lorem/ipsum/dolor/sit`.
 * This URL will then consist of an `auto_item` and the key & value pairs `lorem=ipsum`, `dolor=sit`.